OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Date.md

 ```

 `Get-Date` uses three parameters to specify the date: **Year**, **Month**, and **Day**.
 The command
-is wrapped with parentheses so that the result is evaluated by the **DayofYear** property.
+is wrapped with parentheses so that the result is evaluated by the **DayOfYear** property.

-### Example 6: Check if a date is adjusted for daylight savings time
+### Example 6: Check if a date is adjusted for daylight saving time

-This example uses a boolean method to verify if a date is adjusted by daylight savings time.
+This example uses a boolean method to verify if a date is adjusted by daylight saving time.

 ```powershell
 $DST = Get-Date